Best Dog GPS Trackers UK (Kent Guide 2025)

 The subtle signs that need a camera to spot:

+A pet camera gives you the full picture of what your dog does when you're gone, not just the evidence left behind.
 You'll know if your dog settles after five minutes or paces for an hour.
 You'll spot triggers you didn't know existed.
 And you'll have proper evidence to show your vet or behaviourist if you need professional help.

 The Furbo's automatic tracking is particularly useful here because it follows your dog around the room, so you never miss what they're doing.